himsontam/Cypress-Automation-Demo/readme.txt

         -> for running all tests by using chrome specifically

 ## Change Email address and password
-you can change your sign in or sign up email on the data.json file under fixtures folder.
+you can change your sign-in or sign-up email on the data.json file under the fixtures folder.
 You may need to change it if your email is signed up already in http://a.testaddressbook.com/

 ## Report & screenshot
-it will gerenate report if you run the tests with commandline, and it will automatly take screenshot if there is some cases fail.
+it will generate a report if you run the tests with the command line, and it will automatically take a screenshot if there are some cases fail.